riteshzd/players-CRUD-application/README.md

 POSTMAN and corresponding results can be seen through Robo3T.
 I am still trying to add more features into this API and I will commit the changes if any.

+All available routes are

+/get - Sample route to check the connection

+/create - Route to create a player object

+/:id  - Route to read info about a particular player

+/:id/update - Route to update info about a player

+/:id/delete - Route to delete a player

+/search/:pos - Route to search players for a particular position

 EDIT 1
 The player field in the schema is renamed into name field

+EDIT 2
+A new route is added in which players of a particular position can be searched.